mr-chibi/mmo_dungeons/README.md

 ### Does this use Minecrafts WorldGen?
 No, this uses my own custom world generation system I coded into game.
 So players can have fun explore dungeon rooms without having them loading in full to give them way of having a fun!
 Without cheesing the dungeon getting a blind experience into something they've never seen before!

+### How to get dungeon spawn eggs?
+- Allow spawn egg avaliable is **by killing "Husks" in the "minecraft:desert" biome** it's 1-100 chance the egg will drop from a husk.
+Right click egg in desert anywhere and dungeon will appear. **Best recommendation** place it at a **low terrain feild in the desert**.

 ### Dungeons Spawning:
 How do dungeon spawning work?
 It only works for "SPECIFIC" biomes meaning they're NOT going to spawn into biomes players would normally go into just way it's programmed.